What are school hours?

 • At 8:15am students may enter the building at a buzzer door or with their teacher.

-• Students arriving after 8:25 a.m. need to enter and sign in at the main office
+• Students arriving after 8:25 a.m. need to enter and sign in at the main office.
+Students are considered tardy if they are not in their classroom by 8:25 a.m.

 Front Door